-Changes to the family composition shall be considered and documented at the time the changes below occur.
-Requests for additions to the family composition are to be made in writing by the head of household and are restricted to:
+Prior to the admission program, changes to the family composition shall be considered and documented at the time the changes below occur.
+Requests for additions to the family composition are to be made in writing by the head of household and include but not limited to:

-- Spouses, co-heads, or domestic partners (see definition of Family in Attachment A of this Administrative Plan), children born to, adopted, or otherwise granted custody by operation of law, including foster children. - PHCD will require documentation that the head of household has authorization to include a minor as part of the household.
+Spouses, co-heads, or domestic partners (see definition of Family in Attachment A of this Administrative Plan), children born to, adopted, or otherwise granted custody by operation of law, including foster children and foster adults.

+PHCD will require documentation that the head of household has authorization to include a minor as part of the household.
 Court approved custody or guardianship is not the only mechanism to establish that a head of household has authorization to include a minor in the family composition.
 Addition of minors may also be permitted for families in which one (1) or more children live with the designee of the parent or legal custodian, with the parent or custodian's written consent.
 Documentation can include but is not limited to court documents, pre-need guardian, school records, other state and federal public assistance documentation, or power of attorney.